isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception

 We can imagine one case where you could want a protected virtual destructor: When an object of a derived type (and only of such a type) should be allowed to destroy *another* object (not itself) through a pointer to base.
-We haven't seen such a case in practice, though.
+We haven’t seen such a case in practice, though.

 ##### Enforcement